Andrew-Girgis/stratascratch-sql-practice/README.md

 # StratasScratch SQL Practice

-A personal collection of SQL solutions to practice problems from [StratasScratch](https://www.stratascratch.com/) — a platform with real-world data science and analytics interview questions used by top companies.
+A personal collection of SQL solutions to practice problems from [StratasScratch](https://www.stratascratch.com/).
+A platform with real-world data science and analytics interview questions used by top companies.

 ## About